Tokyo Bay Aqua-Line: Overview

 The Tokyo Bay Aqua-Line shortened the drive between Chiba and Kanagawa, two important industrial areas, from 90 to 15 minutes, and also helped cut travel time from Tokyo and Kanagawa to the seaside leisure spots of the southern Bōsō Peninsula.
 Before it opened, the trip entailed a 100 km journey along Tokyo Bay and pass through central Tokyo.

 Tokyo Bay Aqua-Line Highway at night.

 An explicit goal of the Aqua-Line was to redirect vehicular flow away from central Tokyo, but the expensive toll has meant only a limited reduction in central-Tokyo traffic.

 Many highway bus services now use the Tokyo Bay Aqua-Line, including lines from Tokyo Station, Yokohama Station, Kawasaki Station, Shinagawa Station, Shibuya Station, Shinjuku Station and Haneda Airport to Kisarazu, Kimitsu, Nagaura station, Ichihara, Mobara, Tōgane, Kamogawa, Katsuura and Tateyama.

 History

 One of the last Japanese megaprojects of the 20th century, the roadway was built at a cost of ¥1.44 trillion (US$11.2 billion) and opened on December 18, 1997 by then-Crown Prince Naruhito and then-Crown Princess Masako after 23 years of planning and nine years of construction.
 The roadway was conceived during the bubble economy of the late 1980s.

-At opening time, the roadway had the highest toll fee in Japan a one-way trip costs ¥5050 or ¥334 per kilometer.
+At opening time, the roadway had the highest toll fee in Japan a one-way trip was ¥5050, or ¥334 per kilometer.
 Due to its expensive toll, analysts see lower traffic volume than what Japan Highway Public Corporation, the operator of the roadway, expected at 25,000 cars.

 The Aqua-Line is a popular spot for illegal street racing, although stricter law enforcement including speed cameras has cut down on this.